 Once a month we join in our Communion Service (referred to in other Christian traditions - with variations in both theology and content - as Mass, Eucharist or the Lord's Supper).
 In this service we remember Christ's last meal with his disciples before his arrest, trial and execution.
 Anyone attending the service is welcome to participate in this service or not, as you choose.
 The invitation is from Christ, not from the Church.

-From time to time we hold services in the Taize tradition, 'Messy Church' and Cafe style.
+From time to time we hold services in the Taize tradition and 'Messy Church', a participatory form of worship suited to younger children and adults who don't mind paint on their fingers.

 We know that traditional styles of worship are not for all and we are working to develop forms of worship which engage and attract the whole community without throwing away what is valuable from the historic traditions of the non-conformist denominations.